Early African religion – what was the first religion?

 After that, Islam spread rapidly across North Africa.
 A hundred years later, almost the entire population of North Africa had converted to Islam.
 Islam quickly spread across the Sahara Desert as well, so that many people who lived in the grasslands south of the Sahara became Muslims too.

 All the way south to the great rain forests, there were many Muslims or people who followed at least some Muslim beliefs.
 And, thanks to Arab and Indian traders, the entire east coast of Africa became Muslim, as far south as Mozambique.
 Sudan also became mostly Muslim.
+So most of the people who lived in Africa were Muslims.

 But Christian and traditional faiths are still there